Xiul109/eeglib/readme.md

 # eeglib

-The module *eeglib* is a library for Python that provides of tools to analyse electroencephalography (EEG) signals.
+The module *eeglib* is a library for Python that provides tools to analyse electroencephalography (EEG) signals.
 This library is mainly a feature extraction tool that includes lots of frequently used algorithms in EEG processing with using a sliding window approach. *eeglib* provides a friendly interface that allows data scientists who work with EEG signals to extract lots of features with just a few lines.

 ## Main features
 * Different types of processings